charles-marceau/ulaval-adobe-connect-html5/README.md

 Available soon on the Chrome Web store.

 ## Special thanks
-William Guimont for the url: https://github.com/willGuimont/AdobeConnectLinux
+William Guimont-Martin for the url: https://github.com/willGuimont/AdobeConnectLinux